 BTSE is definitely storming up and will soon be included in our list of the best cryptocurrency margin trading platforms.

-BTSE has different calculations of fees for their future and spot exchange markets
+BTSE exchange has different calculations of fees for their future and spot exchange markets

 Spot trading fees